saiakarsh193/NLP-N-gram-LM/README.md

-# NLP_N_gram_LM
+# NLP N-gram Language Model

-Implementing N-Gram Language Model for NLP Assignment 1
+Implementing N-Gram Language Model for NLP Assignment 1.
+Smoothing is done using various methods like Laplace, Witten-Bell and Kneser-Ney.